RHConanYang/access/README.md

 ## View
 1. ContentView: add ObservedObject from NetworkManaged
 2. userRowView: tableView of swiftUI, using VStack and HStack
-3. ImageViewWidget: configure the image detail
+3. ImageViewWidget: configure the image layout detail